 Coconut Sugar vs. Table Sugar

 On a molecular level, sugar is a carbohydrate that the body uses as a source of energy.
-Both coconut sugar and table sugar are primarily sucrose, a disaccharide, while their remaining molecular makeup comprises two monosaccharides, fructose and glucose.
+Both coconut sugar and table sugar are primarily sucrose, a disaccharide, while their remaining molecular makeup comprises two monosaccharides, fructose and glucose, per Michigan State University.

 Coconut Sugar’s Low Glycemic Index

 The significant difference between coconut sugar and regular table sugar can be seen in the glycemic index (GI) levels of the two sugars.
 The GI measures how a particular sugar affects the body's blood levels after consumption.

 Foods with high GI levels cause large spikes in blood glucose levels as they are quickly broken down by the body in a "sugar rush," per the University of Washington.
-This increase in blood sugar levels can have a negative impact on people with diabetes.
+This increase in blood sugar levels can have a negative effect on people with diabetes.